 8 Simple Tips for Developing an IT Security Strategy - iCorps

 In today's world of frequent malicious attacks, it is increasingly important for SMBs that their IT systems are kept secure.
 Data assets and sensitive information need to be protected from unauthorized access, and any customer data must be securely stored to avoid compliance penalties.
 It is common knowledge that unsecured systems are open to hacking, malware and virus attacks.
 Often it takes a malicious attack on a network for the proper security measures to be implemented, but it's not at the fault of one person.
 Many business leaders are simply unaware of how to improve their IT security.
-Here are 8 simple tips business leaders can take to secure their network and form the basis of an IT security strategy:

-Physical IT security
+Physical IT Security

 Any hardware containing personal or sensitive information is vulnerable to physical attack in the form of theft.
 Ensure that any back-up devices, servers and mobile devices containing sensitive data are securely locked away when not in use.